 While on camera, it is paramount for the mega-famous to display a warm, humble, friendly and down-to-earth personality, as standard media training dictates.
-The rest of the time, fingers often point towards rampant arrogance, egomania or megalomania.
+The rest of the time, fingers can in fact point towards rampant arrogance, egomania or megalomania.

-While living in thrall to the lure of their own celebrity, the A-listers may lose the ability to moderate, while finding it hard to cope with everyday reality.
-Easily overtaken by relentless self-indulgence, unwavering entitlement and an inflated sense of their own importance, they may even be prone to behaving like impervious, despotic deities.
+While living in thrall to the lure of their own celebrity, the super rich A-listers may lose the ability to moderate, while finding it hard to cope with everyday reality.
+Easily overtaken by relentless self-indulgence, unwavering entitlement and an inflated sense of their own importance, they may even be prone to behave like impervious, despotic deities.

-However, there is growing hope for mere mortals to cross over the great divide.
+However, there is a growing hope for mere mortals to cross over the great divide.
 In recent years, the popularity of reality TV, talent and game shows set about the further democratization of showbiz and the realm of celebrity at large.
 Talent or good looks aren’t necessarily required, but a pushy personality and unflinching self-belief will often do the trick.
 As Andy Warhol rightly observed, “in the future everyone will be famous for 15 minutes”.
-And if those nonebrities (i.e. individuals who become famous for no apparent reason) play their cards right, they might even manage to stick around long enough to pay off their mortgage.
+And if those nonebrities – i.e. individuals who become famous for no apparent reason – play their cards right, they might even manage to stick around long enough to pay off their mortgage.

-Naturally, none of the above applies to this, erm, smashing bunch of celebs from all walks of life I encountered over the years.
+Naturally, none of the above applies to this, erm, smashing bunch of celebs from all walks of life I encountered and photographed over the years.

-Actually, some of it may apply to one or two of them?!?
+Actually, some of the above may apply to one or two of them?!?
+Take your pick.

 Scroll down and click if images don’t automatically roll out to the bottom of the page.
 Click on any image to enlarge.